hpcleuven/VscDocumentation/source/cloud/terraform.md

 We've provided two examples of how to use the terraform modules.

-navigate to the environment directory first:
+Navigate to the environment directory first:

 ```shell
 cd ~/openstack-templates/terraform/environment